 General Liability Insurance

 The broader the coverage; the better when it comes to liability protection.
 Kindly consider our BOP policy to get the coverage you need.
 Our own insurance policy offers business liability insurance that may help in case you are sued for causing harm to a person and/or damage to property.
 This will also help cover legal court fees and your defense.
-It has to be like this since businesses can be sued even when it’s not evident that they were in the wrong.
+It has to be like this since you can be sued even when it’s not evident that they were in the wrong.
 Liability insurance can also cover medical expenses.

 Who needs general liability insurance?

 Here are some of the things you should take note of about general liability insurance.
 We suggest consulting with us to be sure about your specific needs.